wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-sharepoint-framework/includes/3-create-deploy.md

 ### Code editors

 You'll also want to get a code editor to develop your project.
-Most developers are use Visual Studio Code by Microsoft.
+Most developers use Visual Studio Code by Microsoft.
 It's a lightweight version of Visual Studio and is just a text editor that understands TypeScript and can be customized using extensions.

 However, you aren't limited to Visual Studio Code.
 You can choose a different editor if you wanted to.
 Something as simple as notepad, Atom, Sublime, or WebStorm will work as well.
 It doesn't matter what you use as all development is done though text editors.